remote-swe-user/sample-remote-swe-agents/README.md

 > [!NOTE]
 > Currently when using with GitHub App, you can only use repositories under a single organization (i.e. app installation).

+After completing this step, proceed to Step 5 to set up environment variables based on your chosen GitHub integration method.

 ### 5. Environment Variables Setup

 The following environment variables are required for deployment: